bnkd/exceldataframework/README.md

 # Relavance

-when the data which we are requested to get the details from the second csv file is not orderd or only partial data out is required we can easily get it using this tool
+When the data which we are requested to get , from the details of the  second CSV file is not ordered or only partial data is required, we can easily get it using this tool

 # About Code
-I Have uploaded the code that i used to demonstrate the example which can be easily be  modified to do the required work, you can merge multiple CSV file by adding more
+I Have uploaded the code that I used to demonstrate the example which can be easily be  modified to do the required work, you can merge multiple CSV files by adding more

 detail_df = pd.read_csv(".csv")